prabingc/aws-training-2/README.md

 	#validation
 	kubectl get pods --> you will see pods creating and terminaing.

-	if you browse to the  http://<dns for events-web-svc> it will be up entire time; provided it might switch between v1 and v2.. refresh few time until you see only v2 version.
+	if you browse to the  http://{dns for events-web-svc} it will be up entire time; provided it might switch between v1 and v2.. refresh few time until you see only v2 version.

 8) Adding database
 	On Deployment server run following